poppingtonic/containerized-rag-starter-kit/api_service/GEPA_RAG_README.md

 # GEPA-Optimized RAG System for Consilience

-This directory contains an improved Retrieval Augmented Generation (RAG) system using DSPy with GEPA (Generative Evolutionary Prompt Adaptation) optimizer.
+This directory contains an improved Retrieval Augmented Generation (RAG) system using DSPy with GEPA (Genetic-Pareto) optimizer.
 The system self-improves based on few-shot examples from the Digest API.

 ## Overview